-As at 31 December 2011, the Board comprised 11 Directors, including the Chairman, Chief Executive Officer, Chief Financial Officer, four Non-executive Directors, one Alternate Director and three Independent Non-executive Directors.
+As at 31 December 2012, the Board comprised 9 Directors, including the Chairman, Chief Executive Officer, Chief Financial Officer, three Non-executive Directors and three Independent Non-executive Directors (but excluding two Alternate Directors).
 One of the Independent Non-executive Directors has appropriate professional qualifications, or accounting or related financial management expertise.
 Biographical details of the Directors are set out in the "Directors' Profile" section on pages 11 to 13 and on the website of the Company (www.tomgroup.com).